SMorgan21/beesinthetrap/README.md

 ```

 ## Notes
--Modular architecture with separation of concerns
+- Modular architecture with separation of concerns
--The game uses dependency injection for testability
+- The game Uses dependency injection for testability
--Core logic is fully unit-tested
+- Core logic is fully unit-tested
--Constants are used for all game balance values
+- Constants are used for all game balance values
--Fully compatible with PHPUnit 10
+- Fully compatible with PHPUnit 10
--Includes integration tests for game scenarios
+- Includes integration tests for game scenarios